EttusResearch/uhd/host/docs/usrp_x3x0_config.rst

 Firewall will often interfere with your ability to communicate with your USRP.
 You should configure your firewall to "trust" the interface you are using.
 Setting this properly depends on your OS and firewall configuration method.

+When using UHD software, if an IP address for the USRP-X Series device is not specified, the software will use UDP broadcast packets to locate the USRP-X Series device.
+On some systems, the firewall will block UDP broadcast packets.
+It is therefore recommended that you change or disable your firewall settings.

 Interface Configuration File (Fedora)
 -------------------------------------